rhomobile/rhomobile-docs/eb/en/edge/api/NativeTabbar.md

 ### create(<span class="text-info">ARRAY</span> tabElements, <span class="text-info">HASH</span> tabBarProperties)
-Removes the current tabbar / toolbar and replaces it with this one.
+Removes the current tabbar and replaces it with this one.
 Callback will be called when tab is switched.
 Whilst the actual number of tabs you can create will depend on the memory available on your device there is an absolute upper limit of 30 tabs in any one application.

 ####Parameters
 <ul><li>tabElements : <span class='text-info'>ARRAY</span><p>Array of Tab elements. </p></li><ul><li>tabElement : <span class='text-info'>HASH</span><p>Properties of Tab elements. </p></li><ul><li>label : <span class='text-info'>STRING</span><p>Visible label to display on the tabbar. </p></li><li>action : <span class='text-info'>STRING</span><p>URL to page which will be loaded into tab.
 It may be JavaScript method to call: 'javascript: methodOnTab();'.
 Or path to html page to load. </p></li><li>icon : <span class='text-info'>STRING</span><p>Icon Relative path (from Enterprise Browser application) to local files on the device.
 Platforms: